defold/doc/docs/en/manuals/ai-agents.md

 An agent may diagnose and repair a deterministic CI failure, but the CI stage itself should remain reproducible without the agent.

-Good practices on automated testing and verification are desrcibed in [this manual](/manuals/automated-testing).
+Good practices on automated testing and verification are described in [this manual](/manuals/automated-testing).

 ## Multimodal evaluation